top of page

 WITH REIS LAB (EPFL IGM FLEX LAB)

-High-throughput Drosophila brain morphometrics using µ-Computed Tomography (µCT)
+High-throughput Drosophila brain morphometrics using nano- and µ-Computed Tomography (µCT) and Topological Data Analysis

 Around 2 million years ago brain size of the hominid lineage started growing, and quickly doubled in size.
 This tremendous increase has served as a morphological proxy for evolution of extreme cognitive ability we observe in modern human populations.
 While skeletal remains can reveal brain size of ancient populations via measurements of intracranial volumes, any behaviours that may have emerged from brain size increase is lost to the past.
 However, experimental evolution of cognition provides a window into the connection between evolution of behaviour and evolution of brain morphology as both can be measured in real-time, as they evolve.
-The challenge is to reliably measure fine, naturally occurring variation in brain morphology in whole populations.
-In this project we combine the expertise of our two labs to develop a method to rapidly measure brain morphology of large and naturally genetically diverse fly populations.
+The challenge is to reliably measure fine, naturally occurring variation in whole-brain morphology in whole populations and across scales.
+In this project we combine the expertise of our two labs to develop a method to rapidly measure brain morphology of naturally genetically diverse fly populations.
 This method will help us track the evolution of brain size in real-time, as well as identify genetic mechanisms underlying brain morphology and its correlated behavioural outcomes.
+We also find its use in structural characterization of other biological tissues, beyond the Drosophila brain structure.

 Link to abstract (Neurofly 2022)